athena255/ZzRotPortal/README.md

 Stand up an HTTPS server that will print POST requests to the user and respond to GET requests with user input.
 Compile and inject the DLL into some process for which you have appropriate privileges.

+Currently works on Windows 10 and is undetected by Windows defender or any AV (afaik).